Go Slow To Go Fast!

 Legend has it that during World War II, Navy fighter planes had a watch embedded in the steering column – not to help the pilot keep time, but to help save his life.
 You see: the first step in a pilot’s emergency response process was to wind the watch.

 It may sound crazy, but Navy psychologists had proven that the split second required for a pilot to wind the watch was enough time for him to clear his head of distractions and to focus instead on the emergency at hand.
-The one second spent winding that watch bought him considerable time, enabling him to react in a more logical, coherent way.
+The one second spent winding that watch bought him a considerable time, enabling him to react in a more logical, coherent way.
 Read More